Discord4J/Discord4J/docs/Glossary.md

 The same component as in v3.0, it stores all entity updates from the Gateway.
 In v3.1 though, it will receive updates from all joining shards.

 ### EventDispatcher
 The same component as in v3.0, it publishes Gateway events to the user.
-In v3.1 the events are coming from all shards so a single instance is enough for a `GatewayDiscordClient`.
+In v3.1 the events are coming from all shards, so a single instance is enough for a `GatewayDiscordClient`.

 ### ReactorResources
 Encapsulates Reactor Netty HttpClient and Scheduler for blocking and timed tasks, can be customized.